 2. What are the dos and don’ts during a fire?

 Most children are fascinated by fire.
 However, parents and caretakers must be cautious when children are around a fire with this genuine interest.
-Teaching the child the safety measures and ways to respond during a fire are excellent ways of ensuring their safety during an emergency.
+Fire safety tips for kids and ways to respond during a fire are excellent ways of ensuring their safety during an emergency and raising fire awareness.
 Educating your children about fire facts may also help them realize that fire is not a toy, and it could be dangerous to play with it.

 - It is vital to educate your children about fire safety measures to keep them safe and panic-free during a fire breakout.